can tailor content to yourself and give you the best possible experience.

 impose a penalty by way of a fine;

-suspend a Practising Certificate pending the outcome of disciplinary proceedings;
+revoke or suspend a Practising Certificate pending the outcome of disciplinary proceedings;

 impose a condition or restriction relating to a Practising Certificate, and/or refer the failure to the Disciplinary Committee for further action.